naagaraa/metode-skripsi/src/metode/weight-moving-average/readme.md

-# Single Moving Average
+# Weight Moving Average

-A simple moving average (SMA) is an arithmetic moving average calculated by adding recent prices and then dividing that figure by the number of time periods in the calculation average.
+A Weight moving average (WMA) is an arithmetic moving average calculated by adding recent prices and then dividing that figure by the number of time periods in the calculation average.
 For example, one could add the closing price of a security for a number of time periods and then divide this total by that same number of periods.
 Short-term averages respond quickly to changes in the price of the underlying security, while long-term averages are slower to react.

-- Metode time series salah satunya adalah Moving average forecasting atau rata-rata bergerak.

 ### reference